hnlearndev/blog/contents/posts/0004-20250905-deploy-my-own-blog-finally.md

 - Simple architecture fits right to the needs of a personal blog.
 - His implementation also helps to speed up understanding of the application life cycle (from development to deployment).

-However, contradictorily, such simplicity did make me scratch my head and think twice, "I want to learn full-stack, not just creating content!".
+However, contradictory, such simplicity did make me scratch my head and think twice, "I want to learn full-stack, not just creating content!".
 It was time to search for another solution.

 ## Searching for a definitive solution

-I then stumbled on this book: [FullStack Rust with Axum from Martin Fabio](https://www.amazon.com/FullStack-Rust-Axum-Server-Rendered-High-Performance-ebook/dp/B0FM6XF8YX).
+I then stumbled on this book: [Full-stack Rust with Axum from Martin Fabio](https://www.amazon.com/FullStack-Rust-Axum-Server-Rendered-High-Performance-ebook/dp/B0FM6XF8YX).
 I did not follow closely what he wrote in the book.
-The reason was that Martin introduced HTMX into his stack, while I have decided that Leptos is my true soul mate.
-Still, his gold-standard guidance, especially in architecture and industry best practices, is something I cannot help but praise.
+The reason was that Martin introduced HTMX into his stack, while I have decided that Leptos is my true soulmate Still, his gold-standard guidance, especially in architecture and industry best practices, is something I cannot help but praise.
 I jumped around between chapters, gluing up parts with his demonstration to complete what you are currently looking at.

 ## Teachers of tomorrow